Kaoffie/cocoa-specs/README.md

 ## Orthographic System

 The orthographic system is a system within Cocoa Theory intended to be an intermediate fallback for words that aren't in the dictionary, such that users can write unknown or foreign words quickly without resorting to fingerspelling.
 It is entirely orthographic, where chords are determined entirely based on spelling.
+For example:

+> "Tagalog ay isa sa mga pinakaginagamit na wika ng Pilipinas"<br>
+> `-FPL/TAG/KWHAL/KWHOG . -PL/ABZ .
+EUS/KWHA . -PL/SA .
+PH-G/KWHA .
+PEUPB/KWHALG/KWHAG/KWHEUPB/KWHAG/KWHAPL/KWHEUT . -PL/TPHA .
+WEULG/KWHA . -PL/-PBG . -FPL/PEUL/KWHEUP/KWHEUPB/KWHAS`

 Many of the chords in the orthographic system differ from the main theory, since we have to create different chords for groups of letters that would otherwise be pronounced the same way (thus require no distinction phonetically).